Wednesday, May 27, 2015

 For every composition, John Williams is always a viable asset and is a necessity in Star Wars.
 Nobody will forget his memorable musical pieces on the official soundtrack that became a top-standard and sensational score with such standouts as the iconic "Imperial March" theme.
 The former was a brooding anthem to the Imperials.
 It represented their oppressive dictatorship and served as a character theme for Darth Vader.
 The rest of the instrumentals, like "The Asteroid Field", "Yoda's Theme", "The Clash of the Lightsabers", and "Han Solo and the Princess", were enough to create the tempos of a fantasy sci-fi feeling.
 The rapidity and the action-packed atmosphere are similar to what he had done in his work with its predecessor.

 This one is in debate for the best of the Star Wars soundtracks.
-It depends on how you decide on listening to the instrumentals of EMPIRE, A New Hope, or The Phantom Menace.
+It depends on how you listen to the instrumentals of EMPIRE, A New Hope, or The Phantom Menace.
 It doesn't matter if you listen to all six of them as they are brilliant.

 #4.
 Dark Tone